 In the days before the Industrial Revolution, pioneer economists were quite clear about where wealth comes from; it comes from “The Land” and the plants that grow there.
 Scientific developments have enabled us to revise that statement: our wealth comes from the soil and from the sunlight that powers all growth.
 Then, as now, one of the main “conveniences of life” was food.

-Permaculture has a philosophy of working with the Land and with the innate creativity of human beings to care for it.
+Permaculture has a philosophy of working with The Land and with the innate creativity of human beings to care for it.
 Bill Mollison defined our task as the harmonious integration of landscape and people.
 We aim to provide food, energy, shelter and to meet our other needs, material and non-material, in a sustainable way.
 To be "sustainable" means that our systems have to produce at least as much energy as they consume.
 This inevitably leads us towards greater local production and shorter supply chains.
 Our challenge is to create systems that ensure a sufficient supply of healthy food to local communities, with minimum external inputs.

-By contrast, industrial society has taken us into a war with the land and most of the life forms on it.
-Our current difficulties - loss of biodiversity, pollution of the watercourses and our own poor health - are collateral damage.
 We must not ignore this war, for we are in the process of destroying the very elements that keep us fed and healthy.
 There is so much fall-out it's difficult to know where to start but start we must, and our approach with permaculture gives us the right direction.

 Permaculture design requires us to observe what's going on, try to make sense of it and then take positive steps to look after ourselves.
 Our main obstacle is simplistic thinking, or perhaps no thinking at all.
 These days I seem to be pushed into joining one of two schools of thought - two tribes.
 There is the Doom and Gloom tribe, neatly summed up by the Henny Penny / Chicken Little morality tale: "The Sky is falling, the sky is falling".
 (I suggest you find that cautionary tale and read it through to the moral at the end.)
 In the extreme the doomer tribe believes "We're all going to die and there's nothing we can do about it".
 So they won't do anything constructive, we're all going to die, and that's it!